Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

   June 2019 we released version 1.6.0 of the Speech SDK.

+* Speech SDK Release 1.5.1

+  Middle of May 2019 we released version 1.5.1 of the Speech SDK.

 * Speech SDK Release 1.5.0

   Beginning of May 2019 we released version 1.5.0 of the Speech SDK.